Share this Post

 - Job-shop type manufacturing requires most detailed process planning

-- Design of tools, jigs, fixtures and manufacturing sequence are dictated directly by the process plan.
+- Design of tools, jigs, fixtures and manufacturing sequence is dictated directly by the process plan.

 Requirements for Process Planner: